RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/settings/general.md

 ## Setting your time zone

 You can set your time zone in the **Timezone** field.
-This is recommended in order to ensure that the date, time fields, and log entries are displayed in your preferred time zone.
+This is recommended in order to make sure that the date, time fields, and log entries are displayed in your preferred time zone.

 ## Configuring email server settings